daattali/beautiful-jekyll/index.md

     </tr>
 </table>

-Below are the Confusion Matrix and ROC curves of testing with ```Ethnic Group```:
+Below are the Confusion Matrix and ROC-AUC curves of testing with ```Ethnic Group```:

+The **color** of the right side colum represents the **number of samples**
 ![all_ethnic](plots/all_ethnic.png){: .mx-auto.d-block :}

-As we can see from the Confusion Matrix and ROC curves, the Gujarati people and Italian Argentines get the most high true positive rate and accuracy.
-However, the sample numbers of them are not as much as African Americans, why it is easier for the model to indentify them with less data for training?
+As we can see from the Confusion Matrix and ROC-AUC curves, the **Gujarati people** and **Italian Argentines** get the highest true positive rate and accuracy.
+However, the sample numbers of them are not as much as African Americans, why it is easier for the model to indentify **Gujarati people** and **Italian Argentines** with less samples for training?

 Below are the Confusion Matrix and ROC curves of testing with ```Date of Birth```:

 ![all_date](plots/all_date.png){: .mx-auto.d-block :}

+As we can see from ROC-AUC curves and Confusion Matrix, quotations of the people born in 1990s gets the highest true positive rate and accuracy.
+Also, as shown in the 7th rows of the Matrix, most of people born in 1980s are indentified as 1990s.
+Why our model more likely recognizes 1980s people's quotations as from people born in 1990s?

+As we keep analyzing the distribution of our data, we found some relations between different features.
+We believe these relations could answer the questions.

 ## Data insights